pyeventsourcing/esdbclient/README.md

 ```

 The example below iterates over the subscription object, and calls `ack()`.
-The for loop breaks when we have received the last event in the stream, so
+The subscription's `stop()` method is called when we have received `event6`,
-that we can finish the examples in this documentation.
+stopping the iteration, so that we can continue with the examples below.

 ```python
 events = []